SynAging Provides Innovative Models for Neurodegenerative Diseases

 In recent years, advances in neurobiology helped to understand the pivotal role of soluble prion-like misfolded protein aggregates in the formation of neurodegenerative diseases.
 SynAging builds on these insights and has proprietary procedures to create these aggregates with highest reproducibility.
 Oligomers are used in vitro and in vivo to induce neurodegeneration acutely and provide drug developers with fast access to phenotypic models mimicking the corresponding neurodegenerative disease.

-SynAging focuses on disease-inducing misfolded and oligomeric protein assemblies, which are involved in all stages of age-related neurodegenerative diseases.
+SynAging focuses on disease-inducing misfolded protein aggregates, which are involved in all stages of age-related neurodegenerative diseases.

 SynAging is a contract research organization (CRO) which provides: